Anurag-30/knowledge-base/05-PostgresSql/Querying Tables/Readme.md

 ## COALESCE , NULL IF

 If you want to replace an empty feild with a certain value you can use `COALESCE` command.
-The below  <br />
+The below statement replaces all the null's in email  <br />

 `SELECT COALESCE(email,'email not provided') from person;` <br />